-Josh Murray Still Wants Kids Despite 2 Failed Engagements and Abuse Claims Impacting His Life ‘Tremendously’
+Josh Murray Still Wants Kids Despite 2 Failed Engagements & Abuse Claims Impacting His Life 'Tremendously'

-Josh Murry may not have found his special someone on reality TV, but he’s still hopeful of finding love and starting a family one day.
+Josh Murray may not have found his special someone on reality TV, but he’s still hopeful of finding love and starting a family one day.

 On Tuesday’s episode of The Steve Harvey Show, the former Bachelorette and Bachelor in Paradise contestant opened up about his two failed engagements — he was previously engaged to Andi Dorfman after season 10 of The Bachelorette, and later engaged to Amanda Stanton after season 3 of BiP — and his desire to be a dad in the future.